 An effective consequence is one that should encourage your child to change their behaviour.
 Perhaps they are not abiding by your house rules, or they aren’t being respectful to people, or they are lying.
 Then you need to find a consequence that will help change that behaviour.

-Really effective consequences are ones that are connected to the original behaviour, and are both task- and time-specific.
+Really effective consequences, for teens or any age, are ones that are connected to the original behaviour, and are both task- and time-specific.

 #1.
 Set Clear Rules